How much is the fee?

 What if I can’t afford to pay the fee?

-You can apply for a fee waiver or a reduced fee waiver with USCIS if you cannot pay the fees.
-You must file your citizenship application by mail to ask for a waiver.
+You can apply for a fee waiver or a reduced fee with USCIS if you cannot pay the fees.
+You must file your citizenship application by mail to apply for one.
 You can not do it online.

 You do not have to pay any of the application and biometric fees.